-In this month’s Functional Skills for Kids series, we are looking at all aspects of personal hygiene.
+In this month's Functional Skills for Kids series, we are looking at all aspects of personal hygiene.
 Hygiene skills can be difficult for many children to master because of sensory processing, fine motor delays, or cognitive delays.
 Today I want to share some tips and tricks for teaching hand washing with kids.
-There is also a free visual schedule printable below if you need one for your bathroom or hand washing area.

 Skills Needed for Hand Washing

 There are many skills you need in order to complete hand washing.
 Let's break down hand washing step by step so we can see what skills are needed.

 - Ability to recognize when hands are dirty and need washed – Sensory processing and cognitive skills

 - Walk to the sink (needs to be able to reach the sink, including handles for water)

 - Turn on the water for hand washing – shoulder and finger strength, visual motor skills

 - Pump soap into hands – bilateral coordination and crossing midline skills

 - Scrub hands with soap – bilateral coordination skills